GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Example code
 ------------

-For the example code to run, make sure the data table "table_5.11" from gallery example 14 is placed in the current directory, then compile and run this program:
+For the example code to run you must have Internet access.
+Compile and run this program:

 .. _example-code1: